cham207388/resource-tools/tools/kubernetes/nginx-ingress/notes.md

   - or
   - use my domain and create an a record: ingress.alhagiebaicham.com

+## What worked

+- create a kind cluster using my create-kind script
+  - adds metric server and ingress controller
+- execute macbook/deploy.sh script
+  - has the deployments
+  - has ingress resource
+    - nip.io host

 ## Port forwarding

 Can't forward to ports below 1024 without permission